JohnyForElectric/ID.4/OTAs and changes.md

 Official version info "This software update provides minor bug fixes and enhances multiple systems.
 Enhancements include increased accuracy in the Travel Assist function, optimizations to the over-the-air software installation process, improvements to climate control and enhancements to the defogging function.
 This update is a prerequisite for future features.”

-Our take - based on the modules updated - enhancements in travel assist and climate control plausible.
+Our take - based on the modules updated - enhancements in travel assist and climate control plausible, but nor changes observed while driving.
 OTA software update process - unlikely due to no changes in moduls such as Telematics, or any ICAS modules.
 The module that failed the module and bricke our car was 3C and/or A5.
 More [here](https://www.vwidtalk.com/posts/286642/).
+There also were additiona changes to all door modules, likely related to door handle recall that were not advertised in the official description.

 ##### Software versions